How I’ve Earned Over $1,000 with cash Back and Price Drop Apps like Earny, Rakuten, Paribus, and Sift (Without Lifting a Finger!)

 But something additional I have noticed, when comparing Earny vs. Sift — Earny appears to submit claims a lot quicker than Sift does.

 That’s not to say Sift wouldn’t recognize the price drop and submit for a refund.
-It just seems like Earny is a little more on top of things than Sift currently is.
+It seems like Earny is a little more on top of things than Sift.

 But then again, if it winds up saving you money, then it could be well worth it. 🙂